joshuanarvaez/AboutMe/README.md

 - 👋  Hi, I’m Josh.
-I live in Chicago.
+I live in Chicago; one of the most beautiful cities in the world!
-- 👀 I’m interested in tech, gaming, sports, fitness, food and traveling.
+- 👀� I’m interested in tech, gaming, sports, fitness, food and traveling.
-- 🌱 I’m currently learning full stack web development.
+- 💻  I’m currently learning full stack web development.
 - 📫  How to reach me: jhnarva@gmail.com

 <!---
 joshuanarvaez/joshuanarvaez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.